Geosoft2/geosoft2-2018/foss-repositories&preservation/handout.md

 - Our topic "FOSS Repositories and Preservation is dealing with Free/Libre Open Source Software to store any kind of data.
 In a world where more and more data is produzed every day, these repositories provide software that can store and preserve reseach data we are gonne need for our projects.
 In the following we are gonna introduce you some of these softwares and the basic principles of preservation.
 ## 2 FOSS Repositories
 ### 2.1 Prerequesite Knowledge
-#### 2.1.1 Repository Definition
+#### 2.1.1 Data Repository Definition
-- A repository is a central file storage location and provides a structured way for programmers to store development files
+- A data repository is a digital archive and provides a structured way for users to store, preserve and make available research data and their metadata
+- Permalinks are a common and comfortable mean for linking and citing datasets
 - It is used by version control systems to store multiple versions of files
 - While a repository can be configured on a local machine for a single user, it is often stored on a server, which can be accessed by multiple users
-- Repositories can be helpful for any type of software development, but it is especially important for large development projects
 #### 2.1.2 Basic Terminology
-##### 2.1.2.1 Trunk
-- The trunk contains the current version of a software project
-- This may include multiple source code files, as well as other resources used by the program
-##### 2.1.2.2 Branch
-- Branches are used to store new versions of the program and represent an independent line of development
-- A developer may create a new branch whenever he makes substantial revisions to the program
-- If a branch contains unwanted changes, it can be discontinued
-##### 2.1.2.3 Commit
-- By committing changes to a repository, developers can quickly revert to a previous version of a program if a recent update causes bugs or other problems
-##### 2.1.2.4 Push/Pull
-- Push requests upload all local branch commits to the repository
-- Pull requests download the bookmark history and incorporates changes
-##### 2.1.2.5 Merge
-- Combines the specified branch’s history into the current branch
-##### 2.1.2.6 Fork
-- Instead of using a single server-side repository to act as the “central” codebase, forking gives every developer a server-side repository
-- This means that each contributor has not one, but two Git repositories: a private local one and a public server-side one
-##### 2.1.2.7 Tag
-- Tags are used to save versions of a project, but are not meant for active development
-- For example, a developer may create a "release tag" each time a new version of the software is released
-##### 2.1.2.8 Version Control
+##### 2.1.2.1 Version Control
 - A system that records changes to a file or set of files over time so that you can recall specific versions later
-##### 2.1.2.9 Working Tree
+##### 2.1.2.2 Working Tree
 - The tree of actual checked out files, normally containing the contents of the HEAD commit's tree and any local changes you've made but haven't yet committed
+##### 2.1.2.3 Embargo
+- When publishing a dataset, a user may choose to defer the date at which the data becomes available (for example, so that it is available at the same time as an associated article).
+- This means that the description and files of that dataset are not publicly available until the embargo date is reached.
+- Meanwhile, some other information about the dataset - such as the contributors, title, citation and associated articles become available immediately, prior to the embargo.
+##### 2.1.2.4 Metadata Harvesting
+- the Protocol for Metadata Harvesting (OAI-PMH) is developed to harvest(collect) descriptions of records so that services can be using metadata from many different archives.
+- typically used by CERN-based networks (f.e.
+Zenodo)
+##### 2.1.2.5 DOI
+- a Digital Object Identifier (DOI) is a persistent identifier used to uniquely identify objects
+- are mainly in use to identify academic, professional, and government information, such as journal articles, research reports and data sets, and official publications
+##### 2.1.2.6 REST
+- Representational State Transfer (REST) is an architectural style that defines a set of constraints to be used for creating web services
+- RESTful web services provide interoperability between computer systems
+- using a stateless protocol and standard operations, REST systems aim for fast performance, reliability, and the ability to grow, by re-using components that can be managed and updated without affecting the system as a whole
+##### 2.1.2.7 ORCID
+- ORCID iD (Open Researcher and Contributor ID) is a nonproprietary alphanumeric code to uniquely identify scientific and other academic authors and contributors
+- addresses the problem that a particular author's contributions to the scientific literature or publications in the humanities can be hard to recognize as most personal names are not unique or can change during a lifespan
 #### 2.1.3 Repository vs. Archive
 - Archive and repository are often referred synonymous
 - Archives are storage rooms for files kept for historical interest